Program Funding

 Community Engagement is a strategically targeted approach to guide United Way of Midland to make meaningful and measurable improvements in the lives of people in our community.
 All program funding awarded through the Community Engagement - Program Funding process are three-year multi-year funding.
 Community Engagement outlines two funding strategies that help transform our community:

-1. Request for Proposal (RFP): is for organizations applying to provide 2-Gen Pathways for Families Initiative - Education Success services.
+1. Request for Proposal (RFP): is for organizations applying to provide 2-Gen Pathways for Families Initiative - Social, Health, & Well-Being services.
 This process assumes zero-based funding and all requests are reviewed competitively and without considerations to prior or current funding.

-2. Request for Continuation of Funding (RCF): is for organizations currently receiving program funding in the areas of Self-Sufficiency or Health.
+2. Request for Continuation of Funding (RCF): is for organizations currently receiving program funding in the areas of Self-Sufficiency or 2 Gen: Education Success.
 Both are required to complete the RCF.
 All requests are reviewed with consideration to prior or current funding.
 Note: Allocations are not guaranteed and are subject to change based on campaign funds availability and panel review/evaluations.

 Requirements: